worldofmarcus/project-portfolio-5/README.md

 * ### Color Scheme

 The color scheme chosen for the 'Kollektiv Fem' site was based around the color **Raw Sienna** [#ce8147] which is being used mainly in the top bar and footer.
-Other colors being used besides black and white are: **Cornsilk** [#fff4d2], **Caput Mortuum** [#561d25].
+Other colors being used besides black and white are: **Cornsilk** [#fff4d2] and **Caput Mortuum** [#561d25].
 Cornsilk is being used in the menu area and Caput Mortuum as nav brand color.
 I believe that the colors have a warm feel to it but at the same time clean and professional.
 The colors offers a good readability and contrast as well.
 I used the online service [Coolors](https://coolors.co/) to choose the color scheme.

 ![Color Palette image](readme/assets/images/coolors_palette.png)

 * ### Typography
-The fonts used for the site are **Nunito**, **Poppins'** and **Cousine**.
+The fonts used for the site are **Nunito**, **Poppins** and **Cousine**.
 Fallback font for Nunito and Poppins is **sans-serif** and fallback font for Cousine is **monospace**.

 * 'Nunito' is used on more or less all body text on the site.
 It has quite a warm and nice look which I think worked really well on the bigger chunks of text on the site.